-The History of Avetrana
+Historical notes of Avetrana

-Some sources, which draw inspiration from Foscarini and the Infantino, affirm that Avetrana was founded by Norman veterans, from which comes the name.
-Others say that it was founded by populations from nearby areas (S.Giorgio, Modunato and Santa Maria) that were destroyed around the ninth century by the Saracen invasions (from which the symbol of the municipal coat of arms bearing three hills derives).
-Actually, but this is not the place for discussion, on the basis of historical and archaeological investigations both hypotheses can be refuted and, at the moment, there is no reliable one.
-It can only be said that the origins of Avetrana have nothing to do with the Normans nor even less with the Saracen invasions that, although historically documented, are not completely true: that is, writers of the past have attributed the origin of many towns to the destruction of 'three' pre-existing hamlets.
+Some drawing from Foscarini and Infantino say that Avetrana was founded by Norman veterans, hence the name.
+Others, on the other hand, affirm that it was founded by populations from surrounding hamlets (San Giorgio, Modunato and Santa Maria) destroyed around the 9th century by the Saracen invasions (hence the symbolism of the municipal coat of arms showing three hills).
+In reality, but this is not the place for this debate, on the basis of historical and archaeological investigations both hypotheses can be refuted, nor, at the moment, is it possible to provide a reliable one.
+It can only be said that the origins of Avetrana have nothing to do with the Normans nor with the Saracen invasions which, although historically documented, are not completely true: that is, writers of the past have attributed the origin of many towns to the destruction of the 'three' pre-existing farmhouses.

-The first settlements of the territory date back to the Neolithic age, VI-V century BC, as can be confirmed by the various sites that are found in the area (Caverna Dell'Erba, Grotta di S. Martino, Grotta di Villanova-Specchia Rascina, Masseria La Marina, etc.) and certainly, by recent discoveries, the presence of the Neanderthal Man (75-50 thousand years ago); then more traces of Messapians, Romans (among these the rustic villa in the S. Francesco district), Byzantine (Santa Maria del Casale, La Crava and perhaps Masseria Granieri).
+The first settlements in the area date back to the Neolithic age, VI-V centuries BC, as can be seen by the various sites found in the area (Caverna Dell'Erba, Grotta di S. Martino, Grotta di Villanova-Specchia Rascina, Masseria La Marina, etc. and certainly, as per very recent discoveries of the presence of the Neanderthal Man (75-50 thousand years ago).
+There are also traces of the Messapians, Romans (among which, the rustic villa in the S. Francesco district) and the Byzantines (Santa Maria del Casale, La Crava and perhaps the Granieri farm).

 The name Avetrana

-Leaving out the more or less creative hypotheses about the origins of the toponym, the following seems to be of the most credible: the etymology from which it is necessary to start is not Avetrana as commonly believed, but 'Vetrana'.
-The documentary and cartographic survey is seen around toponyms such as 'Vetrana', 'Veterana', 'Vetrina', 'Veturia', 'Veturiana' etc. The analysis leads us to believe that the suffix '-ana', or '-ano' from the Latin toponyms of predial origin and therefore, ' land belonging to someone', in our case 'land belonging to Veturius' then 'land of la veturiana or vetrana 'and hence 'terra della Vetrana', or'La Vetrana' from which ‘L'Avetrana' is Avetrana.
+We leave out more or less creative hypotheses regarding the origin of the name, believing the following to be closer to the truth: the etymology from which we need to start the investigation is not as commonly believed 'Avetrana', but 'Vetrana'.
+The documentary and cartographic investigation is precisely around toponyms such as 'Vetrana', 'Veterana', 'Vetrina', 'Veturia', 'Veturiana' etc. The analysis leads us to believe that the result '-ana', or '-ano' arises from the Latin toponyms of predial origin and therefore, as ' land that belonged to someone', in our case 'land that belonged to Veturio' therefore ‘veturiana or vetrana land’ and hence 'terra della Vetrana', that is 'La Vetrana' from which ‘L'Avetrana’ and that is Avetrana.